 Steps in the Writing Process

-Although the writing process is unique to each person, following some steps can help you be more productive.
+Although figuring out how to write an argumentative essay is unique to each person, following some steps can help you be more productive.

 If your argument or point of view isn’t provided as an assignment, you can try brainstorming to come up with the perfect topic for your project.
 When looking for topics or arguments, you should: